A glimpse at the popular trend of "eating clean" and what to think about if you want to focus on clean eats!

 Eating clean can mean a number of things to a variety of people, but in general, it follows these standard principles:

 The main aspect to focus on with eating clean is being mindful of the food’s journey from where it originated to your table.

 People decide to live a clean eating lifestyle for a number of reasons.
 Some do it to get in better health, improve their nutrition, lose weight, or boost their energy and/or immunity.
 Others just feel more comfortable eating non-processed foods because it’s better for your body.

-It seems like an overly simple concept, but true clean eating can be challenging at times due to the amount of over processed foods that are everywhere in today’s world.
-Because of this, we wanted to share a few tips so that you can get the most out of eating clean, if you decide to try it out too.
+It seems like an overly simple concept, but true clean eating can be challenging at times due to the amount of over-processed foods that are everywhere in today’s world.
+Because of this, we wanted to share a few tips so that you can get the most out of eating clean if you decide to try it out too.

-This is a fairly simply tip, when you cook you should know exactly what is going into a meal.
+This is a fairly simple tip, when you cook you should know exactly what is going into a meal.
 The only difficulty is making sure everything is basically from scratch.
 If you’re making pasta, you would probably want to make at least the sauce yourself, if not also the noodles, by hand to assure that nothing is enriched or added in other than the natural ingredients.